🌾

 Milwaukee's Opportunity Zone designations in the 30th Street Industrial Corridor and near the Fiserv Forum have attracted over $500 million in qualified investments, offering CRE borrowers potential capital gains tax benefits on projects in these federally designated areas.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
 In the Milwaukee metro area, borrowers can access 3 lenders offering USDA financing, including Waukesha, Brookfield, Racine, and surrounding areas.
-Loan amounts typically range from $50K to $25M with rates from Variable or fixed, competitive.
+Loan amounts typically range from $50K to $10M with rates from Fixed or variable, negotiated with lender.

 Advantages